hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 - #strong[Travel]
   - The party attempts to traverse a hex tile.
-This will take up two shifts if they are successful.
+This will take up two shifts if they are successful, but vehicles may shorten this time.
 When traversing terrain that is difficult to navigate, the navigator will make a check (Insight + Presence) to determine if the party can stay on course. \
 - #strong[Search]
   - The party explores the hex tile they are currently in to look for interesting locations.
 Each member rolls a Search check (Insight +